 If the FNFV Group Outstanding Interest Fraction is less than one (1) on the FNFV Group Redemption Selection Date for any redemption pursuant to this paragraph (f)(i) and if (but only if) the Board of Directors so determines in its discretion (an "FNFV Group Inter-Group Redemption Election"), then concurrently with the distribution of the FNFV Group Distribution Subsidiary Securities in redemption of FNFV Group Redemption Shares, the Corporation will attribute to the FNF Group an aggregate number of Distributable FNFV Group Subsidiary Securities (the "FNFV Group Inter-Group Interest Subsidiary Securities") equal to the difference between the total number of Distributable FNFV Group Subsidiary Securities and the number of FNFV Group Distribution Subsidiary Securities, subject to adjustment as provided below.
-If an FNFV Group Inter-Group Redemption Election is made, then: (I) the Number of Shares Issuable to the FNF Group with Respect to the FNFV Group Inter-Group Interest will be decreased as described in subparagraph (ii)(D) of the definition of "Number of Shares Issuable to the FNF Group with Respect to the FNFV Group Inter-Group Interest" in paragraph (i) of this Section A.2.; (II) the attribution of FNFV Group Inter-Group Interest Subsidiary Securities to be made to the FNF Group may, at the discretion of the Board of Directors, be reflected by an allocation or by a direct transfer of FNFV Group Inter-Group Interest Subsidiary Securities to such Group; and (III) the Board of Directors may determine that the FNFV Group Inter-Group Interest Subsidiary Securities so allocated or transferred to the FNF Group will be distributed to holders of shares of FNF Common Stock as a Share Distribution pursuant to paragraph (d)(i)(C) of this Section A.2.
+If an FNFV Group Inter-Group Redemption Election is made, then: (I) the Number of Shares Issuable to the FNF Group with Respect to the FNFV Group Inter-Group Interest" in paragraph (i) of this Section A.2.; (II) the attribution of FNFV Group Inter-Group Interest Subsidiary Securities to be made to the FNF Group may, at the discretion of the Board of Directors, be reflected by an allocation or by a direct transfer of FNFV Group Inter-Group Interest Subsidiary Securities to such Group; and (III) the Board of Directors may determine that the FNFV Group Inter-Group Interest Subsidiary Securities so allocated or transferred to the FNF Group will be distributed to holders of shares of FNFV Group Inter-Group Interest Subsidiary Securities so allocated or transferred to the FNF Group will be distributed to holders of shares of FNFV Group Inter-Group Interest Subsidiary Securities so allocated or transferred to the FNF Group will be distributed to holders of shares of FNFV Group Inter-Group Interest Subsidiary Securities so allocated or transferred to the FNF Group will be distributed to holders of shares of FNFV Group Subsidiary Securities as a Share Distribution pursuant to paragraph (d)(i)(C) of this Section A.

-If at the time of a redemption of FNFV Common Stock pursuant to this paragraph (f)(i), there are outstanding any Convertible Securities convertible into or exercisable or exchangeable for shares of FNFV Common Stock that would become convertible into or exercisable or exchangeable for Distributable FNFV Group Subsidiary Securities as a result of such redemption, and the obligation to deliver securities of such Distributed FNFV Group Subsidiary upon exercise, exchange or conversion of such Convertible Securities is not assumed or otherwise provided for by the Distributed FNFV Group Subsidiary, then the Board of Directors may make such adjustments as it determines to be appropriate to the number of FNFV Group Redemption Shares, the number of FNFV Group Distribution Subsidiary Securities and the number of FNFV Group Inter-Group Interest Subsidiary Securities (and any related adjustment to the Number of Shares Issuable to the FNF Group with Respect to the FNFV Group Inter-Group Interest), to take into account the securities of the Distributed FNFV Group Subsidiary into which such Convertible Securities are exercisable or exchangeable.
+If at the time of a redemption of FNFV Common Stock pursuant to this paragraph (f)(i), there are outstanding any Convertible Securities convertible into or exercisable or exchangeable for shares of FNFV Common Stock that would become convertible into or exercisable or exchangeable for Distributable FNFV Group Subsidiary Securities as a result of such redemption, and the obligation to deliver securities of such Distributed FNFV Group Subsidiary upon exercise, exchange or conversion of such Convertible Securities is not assumed or otherwise provided for by the Distributed FNFV Group Subsidiary, then the Board of Directors may make such adjustments as it determines to be appropriate to the number of FNFV Group Redemption Shares, the number of FNFV Group Distribution Subsidiary Securities and the number of FNFV Group Inter-Group Interest Subsidiary Securities (and any related adjustment to the Number of Shares Issuable to the FNF Group with Respect to the FNFV Group Inter-Group Interest), to take into account the securities of the Distributed FNFV Group Subsidiary into which such Convertible Securities are convertible or for which such Convertible Securities are exercisable or exchangeable.